A. K. Fazlul Huq: Cabinet

-The cabinet included Nawab Bahadur Khwaja Habibullah, Khan Bahadur Abdul Karim, Khan Bahadur Hashem Ali Khan, Shamsuddin Ahmed, Syama Prasad Mukherjee, Santosh Kumar Bose and Upendranath Barman.
+The cabinet included Nawab Bahadur Khwaja Habibullah, Khan Bahadur Abdul Karim, Khan Bahadur Hashem Ali Khan, Shamsuddin Ahmed, Syama Prasad Mukherjee, Santosh Kumar Bose, and Upendranath Barman.

 Tensions with the Governor and WWII

 Despite Huq enjoying the confidence of most of the assembly, he had tense relations with the Governor of Bengal, John Herbert.
-The governor favoured the provincial Muslim League leaders and patrons, including Sir Khawaja Nazimuddin, the Leader of the Opposition; and the "Calcutta Trio" in the assembly (Mirza Ahmad Ispahani, Khwaja Nooruddin and A. R. Siddiqui).
+The governor favoured the provincial Muslim League leaders and patrons, including Sir Khawaja Nazimuddin, the Leader of the Opposition; and the "Calcutta Trio" in the assembly (Abul Hassan Isphani, Khwaja Nooruddin and Abdur Rahman Siddiqui).
 The focal point of the League's campaign against Huq was that he was growing closer to Syama Prasad Mukherjee of the Hindu Mahasabha, who was alleged to be working against the political and religious interests of the Muslims.
 The League appealed to the governor to dismiss the Huq ministry.

 The fear of a Japanese invasion during the Burma Campaign and the implementation by the military of a 'denial policy' implemented in 1942 caused considerable hardship to the delta region.
-A devastating cyclone and tidal waves whipped the coastal region on 26 October but relief efforts were hindered due to bureaucratic interference.
-On 3 August, a number of prisoners were shot in Dhaka jail but no inquiry could be held due to bureaucratic intervention.
+A devastating cyclone and tidal waves whipped the coastal region on 26 October, but relief efforts were hindered due to bureaucratic interference.
+On 3 August, a number of prisoners were shot in Dhaka jail.
+However, no inquiry could be held due to bureaucratic intervention.
 Another severe strain on the administration was caused when the Congress launched the Quit India movement on 9 August, which was followed by British political repression.
 The entire province reverberated with protest.
 The situation was further complicated when Mukherjee resigned, bitterly complaining about the interference of the governor in the work of the ministry.
 Huq also called for the resurrection of the Bengal Army.